 The network resource management server functional entity provides for management of 3GPP system network resources (e.g. unicast, multicast) to support the VAL applications.
 The network resource management server acts as CAPIF's API exposing function as specified in 3GPP TS 23.222 [8].
 The network resource management server also supports interactions with the corresponding network resource management server in distributed SEAL deployments.
 The NRM server's role may be assumed by the VAL server in some deployments, in which case, the VAL server performs the procedures for network resource management of the NRM server.

+The NRM server functional entity is supported by the SIP AS, HTTP client and HTTP server functional entities of the signalling control plane specified in clause 6.2.

 * * * Next Change * * * *

+14.3.2.x Session establishment

+Table 14.3.2.x-1 describes the information flow Session establishment from the NRM client to the NRM server.

+Table 14.3.2.x-1: Session establishment